Back to Home Page

 The CPR Columbia & Kootenay (C&K) and the BC Southern

 Confronted with what appeared to be the Americanization of southern B.C. in front of their very eyes, provincial regulators and the CPR were forced to develop counter strategies to address Corbin's perceived ambitions in the West Kootenay.
 The first of these was the construction of the short "Railroad to Nowhere" railway, the Columbia & Kootenay (C&K), in 1891, to bypass the turbulent waters of the Kootenay River to connect Kootenay Lake and Sproats Landing (Robson) on the Columbia River and the Arrow Lakes, hoping thereby to ship silver ores first by rail and then steamer, north to their own Canadian mainline at Revelstoke.
-But recognizing the longer term unreliability of this strategy, CPR's Cornelius Van Horne and his successor Thomas Shaughnessy, also began investigating the possibility of a far more ambitious and comprehensive alternate "Coast-to-Kootenay" route, not unlike that of the now dormant VV&E, assigning John A. Coryell to do a preliminary survey of the possibilities across southern British Columbia.
+But recognizing the longer term unreliability of this strategy, CPR's Cornelius Van Horne and his successor Thomas Shaughnessy, also began investigating the possibility of a far more ambitious and comprehensive alternate "Coast-to-Kootenay" route, not unlike that of the now dormant VV&E, initiating a preliminary survey of the possibilities across southern British Columbia.
 His survey assessment results turned out to be costly and the idea was ultimately abandoned and fulfilled by a more modest and practical approach to first build a railroad from their Alberta mainline at Lethbridge to the Kootenays via the Crowsnest Pass, while also maintaining steamboat traffic on the lakes.
 Construction of the BC Southern Railroad via the Crowsnest began in 1897 and their trackage reached Kootenay Landing near Creston in 1898.
-Nearly simultaneously, the CPR also began surveying a construction route, building on Coryell's earlier survey, for their newly acquired C&W charter and railroad between West Robson and Midway, a topic to be addressed in subsequent paragraphs.
+Nearly simultaneously, the CPR also began surveying a construction route, for their newly acquired C&W charter and railroad between West Robson and Midway, a topic to be addressed in subsequent paragraphs.

 Rossland and the Columbia & Western (C&W)

 In the meantime, another promising new mineral bonanza was on the horizon elsewhere ... deposits of copper and gold were discovered near Rossland on Red Mountain in the mid 1890s.
 Once again, news spread quickly across the border and prompted Montana's smelter mogul, Frederick Heinze, to investigate.
 Satisfied with his findings, he built a new smelter below Rossland at Trail Creek to process these minerals, while at the same time looking ahead to other potential sources of ore to feed his new blast furnaces.
 Recognizing that he would need railways to make his enterprise profitable, Heinze lobbied the B.C.
 Government and was granted a railway charter, the Columbia and Western (C&W) in 1896, to build a short track between Trail Creek and Rossland and further north a few miles to West Robson, which was directly across the Columbia River from Sproat's Landing and the CPR's Columbia & Kootenay (C&K).
 The same charter also gave him an option to extend this track westward over the Paulson Summit to Midway in the Boundary District.
-But as it turned out, Fritz Heinze was unable to financially sustain his Trail-Rossland adventures and was forced to sell the smelter and charter to the Canadian Pacific in 1898.
+As it turned out, however, Frederick A. Heinze was unable to financially sustain his Trail-Rossland adventures and was forced to sell the smelter and charter to the Canadian Pacific in 1898.

-Daniel C. Corbin was also fully aware of the developments in Rossland and Red Mountain, and anticipating that Fritz Heinze's Trail-Rossland operations would soon be under the control of the CPR, he pre-emptively chartered and began building his own Red Mountain Railway (RM) from Rossland to the American border to compete for access to Rossland ores and the profits to be gained from their transport, ahead of the CPR.
-This Canadian segment was later extended across the line to his own town of Northport and the new Leroi smelter, by his Columbia and Red Mountain (C&RM) Railway which was operational by 1896.
+Daniel C. Corbin was also fully aware of the developments in Rossland and Red Mountain, and anticipating that Heinze's Trail-Rossland operations would soon be under the control of the CPR, he pre-emptively chartered and began building his own Red Mountain Railway (RM) from Rossland to the American border to compete for access to Rossland ores and the profits to be gained from their transport, ahead of the CPR.
+This Canadian segment was later extended across the line to his own town of Northport and new Leroi smelter, by his Columbia and Red Mountain (C&RM) Railway which was operational by 1896.

 The CPR Columbia and Western (C&W) Land Grants ...

 Having purchased Heinze's smelter and the C&W railway charter in 1896, Thomas Shaughnessy was fully aware that the CPR was eligible under this charter to receive land grants of their own choosing, amounting to 20,000 acres per mile, to subsidize the construction of a railway from West Robson to Midway.
-By the late 1890s, his CPR surveyors under the supervision of J. A. Coryell, had already undertaken a construction survey over the Paulson Summit and the Kettle River prairie lands to Grand Forks and beyond, plotting a precise route for an anticipated railroad and staking the boundaries of vast tracts of public land they could set aside for their own benefit along the way.
+By the late 1890s, his CPR surveyors had already undertaken a construction survey over the Paulson Summit and the Kettle River prairie lands to Grand Forks and beyond, plotting a precise route for an anticipated railroad and staking the boundaries of vast tracts of public land they could set aside for their own benefit along the way.
 Receiving word that James Hill was also building westward to Grand Forks, the CPR was forced to act quickly to gain advantage.
 Now, with charter in hand, land grants, and an extra bonus of $3200 per mile from the federal government assured, it immediately began building its railway from West Robson.
 CPR Columbia and Western (C&W) tracks reached Grand Forks only a year later in 1899, over what proved to be very difficult terrain.

 The following composite graphic depicts the C&W-CPR Land Grants 2698, 2699, 2700, 2701, 2702, 2703 between Christina Lake and Midway .
 (Map Link)